Fundaciongrupoal/copyrightly.io/README.md

-    ✓ should add multiple evidence for the same manifestation (124ms) ✓ shouldn't add the same evidence for the same manifestation (116ms) ✓ shouldn't add the same evidence for a different manifestation (142ms) ✓ shouldn't add evidence if the manifestation does not exists (522ms) ✓ shouldn't add evidence if not a registered evidence provider (556ms) ✓ should be enforced that just the owner registers evidence providers (558ms)
+    ✓ should add multiple evidence for the same manifestation (124ms) ✓ shouldn't add the same evidence for the same manifestation (116ms) ✓ shouldn't add the same evidence for a different manifestation (142ms) ✓ shouldn't add evidence if the manifestation does not exist (522ms) ✓ shouldn't add evidence if not a registered evidence provider (556ms) ✓ should be enforced that just the owner registers evidence providers (558ms)